Positions

 Prospective Masters and PhD Applications

-Sara is looking for highly motivated, creative and independent doctoral students to start their studies in October 2024.
-It is not necessary to send Sara an email before naming her as a prospective supervisor in your application, although you are welcome to.
-She will not give input on project proposals before a formal application is received.
+Sara is looking for 1 or 2 highly motivated, creative and independent doctoral students to start their studies in October 2025.
+Topics should be in one of the areas listed above.
+Research proposals that do not fit closely into these areas are very unlikely to be taken forward to interview.
+Sara will not give input on project proposals before a formal application is received.

-The funding deadline is in December 2023.
-The majority of offers for doctoral study will be made by the middle of January 2024.
-If you wait until 2024 to submit your application, there may no longer be any spaces available.
+The funding deadline is in December 2024.
+Interviews will most likely be scheduled to take place online in early January 2025.
+The majority of offers for doctoral study will be made by the middle of January 2025.
+If you wait until 2025 to submit your application, there may no longer be any spaces available.

 For Masters applications, it is not necessary to identify a supervisor before applying and no contact prior to application is expected.